kalu-o/mLEARn/README.md

 ## 4. Developer API
 coming...
 ## 5. Contibuting and Bug Reporting
-mLEARn is open-source; therefore contributions from developers and deep learning enthusiasts are welcomed.
-Issues/bug reports can be filled at https://github.com/kalu-o/mLEARn/issues.
+mLEARn is open-source; therefore contributions from developers and deep learning enthusiasts are welcome.
+Issues/bug reports can be opened at https://github.com/kalu-o/mLEARn/issues.
+Pull requests and changes are also welcome.